 Affirmative findings of responsibility in matters resolved by formal resolution proceedings are part of a student’s conduct record.

-Generally disciplinary sanctions are not noted on a student’s transcript.
+Disciplinary sanctions are not noted on a student’s transcript.
 The conduct files of students who withdrew with pending disciplinary action or have been suspended or expelled from the College are maintained in the Vice President and Dean of Student Life Office indefinitely.
-In most matters, conduct files of students who have not been suspended or expelled are destroyed seven years following their graduation.
+Conduct files of students who have not been suspended or expelled are destroyed seven years following their graduation.
 Students who withdraw prior to graduation and who have not been suspended or expelled are destroyed seven years following their departure.

 Records of disciplinary action involving organizations (other than stayed suspension, suspension or expulsion) are maintained in the Vice President and Dean of Student Life Office indefinitely.

-Further questions should be directed to the Assistant Dean of Student Life.
+Further questions should be directed to the Director of Student Conduct.

 How do I change this decision?